 • Citizens of countries belonging to the European Union do not need a visa to enter Spain.

 • Citizens of many countries (such as the USA, Brazil, Japan, Korea...) can enter and stay in Spain for a period of 3 months without a visa.
 If you are going to stay longer you should apply for student visa (type D) before coming to Spain.

 • Students from other countries must contact their nearest Spanish Embassy or Consulate to find out if they need to obtain a visa.

 • don Quijote can assist students in applying for visas by providing an official Letter of Invitation, if required.

-This depends on where your passport is from, the specific country you are traveling to and for how long you are staying.
-You can get more information about visa requirements at the nearest embassy or consulate of your destination country.
+This depends on where your passport is from, the specific country you are traveling to and how long you are staying.
+You can get more information about visa requirements from the nearest embassy or consulate of your destination country.

-The website of the Ministry of Foreign Affairs of Spain has a complete list with the address of consulates and embassies in the different Spanish cities.
+The website of the Ministry of Foreign Affairs of Spain has a complete list of the addresses of consulates and embassies in Spain.